Fire and rescue services

 More information:

 Criminals sometimes pose as police officers.
-Under Bolivian law, police need a written order or warrant to detain or search a suspect.
-If a police officer approaches you, ask to see a written order or warrant.
+Under Bolivian law, police need a warrant with your name on it, to detain or search you.
+If a police officer approaches you, ask to see their warrant.

 Theft is common:

-Violent crime against foreigners, including armed robbery and assault, has increased.
+Violent crime against foreigners, including armed robbery and assault, occurs.

-Violent crime can happen in the cities of La Paz and Santa Cruz, particularly:
+Violent crime can happen, including in the cities of La Paz and Santa Cruz, particularly:

 Assaults and robberies are becoming more common, especially: